52 Express: Construction

 The design team are all British.
 The machine was primarily designed and created by Alex Macfadzean, who holds the British motorcycle land speed record.
 Macfadzean had worked as crew member on Don Vesco's wheel-driven land speed record holding (as of 2014) automobile Turbinator in 2001.

 The powerplant is a 1000 hp Rolls-Royce Gem turboshaft engine, originally built for helicopter applications.
 The rear wheels are driven by dual Kevlar belts.

 According to Bennetts and others, the rear tire may be constructed of polyurethane by a roller coaster wheel manufacturer.

 Students at University of Derby have provided aerodynamic studies of the body and air intakes.
 They aim to create a design with coefficient of drag less than 0.121.
-However as of June 2016 this task has been adopted by Cranfield University.
+As of June 2016 this task was adopted by Cranfield University.

-A second nearly identical streamliner with a BMW K1100 piston engine has been built for testing.
+A second nearly identical streamliner, with a piston engine originally made for the BMW K1100 motorcycle, has been built for testing.